 Epidemic Vs. Pandemic: What Exactly Is the Difference?

-That word—pandemic—is enough to induce widespread panic, and with good reason: According to the World Health Organization (WHO), a pandemic is the worldwide spread of a new disease.
+That word—pandemic—is enough to induce widespread panic, and with good reason: According to the WHO, a pandemic is the worldwide spread of a new disease.
 "A pandemic is when an epidemic spreads between countries," says David Jones, MD, PhD, a professor of the culture of medicine at Harvard University.
 In the case of COVID-19 specifically, the WHO said that it's the first pandemic caused by a coronavirus.

 In the grand scheme of things, a pandemic is the highest possible level of disease, or a measure of how many people have gotten sick from a particular disease and how far it has spread—but before a common illness reaches pandemic proportions, it has to exceed a few other levels, according to the Centers for Disease Control and Prevention (CDC):

 - Sporadic: When a disease occurs infrequently and irregularly.

 - Endemic: A constant presence and/or usual prevalence of a disease or infection within a geographic area.
 (Hyperendemic is a situation in which there are persistent, high levels of disease occurrence.)